CyberT33N/linux-cheat-sheet/README.md

 <br><br>

 ## Sound not working anymore after sign-out

+### Option 2
+- Turn off default audio adapter and then on again and then start again pulseeffect

+### Option 2
 - Go to Pulse Audio Volume Control by search it via menu bar.
 Then change audio output for application.
 If this not work try killall pulseaudio and then sign-out again and try again to change audio output.

 <br><br>